 “It’s a private matter and they are prepared to take action against us if we attempt to take any steps to repair the bridge,” Mr. Brower said.
 Asked to clarify the intention of the deeds, Mr. Brower said he didn’t know.
 “We’re speaking for dead people.”

-What everyone agreed was that there exists a complicated deed history with a huge problem of adequate access.
+What everyone agreed was that there is a complicated deed history with a huge problem of adequate access.

 At Monday’s Planning & Zoning staff meeting to prepare the team for Tuesday night’s monthly meeting, the bridge was discussed again.
 Both commissioners and staff agreed to see what the applicants and neighbors present on Tuesday night.